mariaedwards/api-development-fastapi/README.md

 [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)

-### 201 Created
+### POST

-The request succeeded, and a new resource was created as a result.
+`201 Created` The request succeeded, and a new resource was created as a result.
 This is typically the response sent **after POST** requests, or some PUT requests.

 Adds default status response (inside decorator)